A Brief Overview

 Emil Molt, the owner of the factory, asked Steiner if he would undertake to establish and lead a school for the children of the employees of the company.
 Steiner agreed but set four conditions, each of which went against common practice of the day: 1) that the school be open to all children; 2) that it be coeducational; 3) that it be a unified twelve-year school; 4) that the teachers, those individuals actually in contact with the children, have primary control of the school, with minimum interference from the state or from economic sources.
 Steiner's conditions were radical for the day, but Molt gladly agreed to them.
 On September 7, 1919, the independent Waldorf School (Die Freie Waldorfschule) opened its doors.

-Today, with more than 900 Waldorf schools in 83 countries, Waldorf Education is the fastest growing independent educational movement in the world.
-In North America Waldorf has been available since 1928, and there are now over 250 schools and 14 teacher training centers in some level of development.
+Today, there are more than 900 Waldorf schools in 83 countries.
+In North America Waldorf Education has been available since 1928, and there are now over 250 schools and 14 teacher training centers in some level of development.
 These schools exist in large cities and small towns, suburbs and rural enclaves.
 No two schools are identical; each is administratively independent.
 Nevertheless, a visitor would recognize many characteristics common to them all.

 Revised for use on Why Waldorf Works, this article by Henry Barnes, former Chairman of the Board of AWSNA, originally appeared in the October 1991 issue of Educational Leadership Magazine.